LoopKit/loopdocs/docs/nightscout/remote-commands.md

 When you need to configure your authentication method, you can either use a saved QR screenshot or scan the QR on the Looper's phone.

-Options:
+Choose one method:

-1. Save a screen shot of the QR code
+* Save a screen shot of the QR code
     * Keep this secure
-    * Do not share this screen shot when asking for help
+    * Do not share your screen shot when asking for help
-1. Have your Looper (or at least their phone) available
+* Have your Looper (or at least their phone) available

 ![example screen for nightscout and qr code](img/qr-code-example.png ){width="650"}
 {align="center"}